bhuvvaan/bhuvvaan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Welcome to my website!
 I am a master’s student in Data Science at the University of Colorado Boulder, focusing on Machine Learning and Artificial Intelligence.

 Originally from an Aerospace Engineering background—which I still enjoy teaching when I can—I pivoted into Data Science a few years ago and eventually made it my full-time focus.
 I have industry experience working as a Data Scientist at Flipkart, India’s largest e-commerce company.